kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 ### Release contents

-A Kyma release consists of the following things:
+A Kyma release includes the following items:
 * Docker images for Kyma components
 * Github release
   * Release artifacts such as source code and configuration